serenity-is/docs/tutorials/movies/generating_code_for_movie_table.md

 ### Root Namespace Option

 Set root namespace option to the Solution name you used, e.g. *MovieTutorial*.
-If your project names are MyProject.Web and MyProject.Script, your root namespace is MyProject by default.
+If your project names is MyProject.Web, your root namespace is MyProject by default.
 This is critical so make sure you don't set it to anything different, as by default, Serene template expects all generated code to be under this root namespace.

 This option is also saved, so next time you won't have to fill it in.